RomainLagardette/Alexoogle-Assistant-DSL-Hexagonal-Net5/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+### Manage elements of an house.
+Use fluent interface ( builder, method chaining, extensions ) to create elements, rooms and housing.

+### Interpret commands
 Use the console application to write your command, like :
 - "switch on bedroom ceiling now"
 - "switch off kitchen fridge please"